kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 Some of the known limitations while using `--lite` flag:

-* If the datasets are not resolved, they will be defaulted to `MemoryDataset`.
+* If the datasets are not resolved, they will be defaulted to a custom dataset `UnavailableDataset`.
 * The flowchart will not show the layers information for the datasets.
 * Experiment Tracking will not work if the pre-requisite of having kedro-datasets version 2.1.0 and above is not met.